google/go-cloud/internal/docs/pubsub/design.md

 	// sub is the Subscription this message was received from. sub *Subscription

-	// isAcked tells whether the message has already had its Ack method called. isAcked bool
+	// isAcked is true if Ack has been called on this message. isAcked bool
 }